zoestella-xo/ScoreBoard/README.md

-A simple website which displays three beautiful places in Accra
+A simple website to keep track of the scores of two basketball teams